calebgasser/pheonix-svelte-template/README.md

 ## Usage

-1. Select `Use this template` on the github page.
+1. Select `Use this template` on the Github page.
 2. Change `config.env` to fit our purposes.
 3. Run `task run`
 4. Visit `localhost:4000` or something different depending on how you changed `config.env`